 2. (If he is the father) Should HE get custody, or should the mother get custody?
 In other words, whom should the child live with?

-3. How much child support should the non-custodial parent (usually Dad) pay each month?
+3. How much monthly ongoing child support should the non-custodial parent (usually Dad) pay each month?

 4. What kind of visitation should be ordered for the non-custodial parent?
 Should it be restricted in any way?

 5. How much retroactive child support (if any) should Dad be ordered to pay?
 After all, if he is found to be the child's father today, that means he was ALWAYS the child's father, and he's had a duty to support the child all the way back to the child's birth.
-The Family Code says that there's a presumption that retroactive child support should go back only four years (§154.131, Texas Family Code).
-This retroactive amount draws interest at 6% per year.
+The Family Code says that there's a presumption that retroactive child support should go back only four years (section 154.131, Texas Family Code).
+This retroactive amount (after it's been reduced to a written judgment) draws interest at 6% per year.

 There may be a sixth question: How much per month should Dad pay toward the retroactive child support (in addition to his regular monthly child support)?